Andrei Tarkovsky: Childhood and early life

 Tarkovsky spent his childhood in Yuryevets.
-He was described by childhood friends as active and popular, having many friends and being typically in the center of action.
 His father left the family in 1937, subsequently volunteering for the army in 1941.
-He returned home in 1943, having been awarded a Red Star after being shot in one of his legs (which he would eventually need to amputate due to gangrene).
+He returned home in 1943, having been awarded the Order of the Red Star after being shot in one of his legs (which he would eventually need to have amputated due to gangrene).
 Tarkovsky stayed with his mother, moving with her and his sister Marina to Moscow, where she worked as a proofreader at a printing press.

 In 1939, Tarkovsky enrolled at the Moscow School No. 554.
 During the war, the three evacuated to Yuryevets, living with his maternal grandmother.
 In 1943, the family returned to Moscow.
 Tarkovsky continued his studies at his old school, where the poet Andrei Voznesensky was one of his classmates.
 He studied piano at a music school and attended classes at an art school.
 The family lived on Shchipok Street in the Zamoskvorechye District in Moscow.
 From November 1947 to spring 1948 he was in the hospital with tuberculosis.
 Many themes of his childhood—the evacuation, his mother and her two children, the withdrawn father, the time in the hospital—feature prominently in his film Mirror.

 In his school years, Tarkovsky was a troublemaker and a poor student.
 He still managed to graduate, and from 1951 to 1952 studied Arabic at the Oriental Institute in Moscow, a branch of the Academy of Sciences of the Soviet Union.
-Although he already spoke some Arabic and was a successful student in his first semesters, he did not finish his studies and dropped out to work as a prospector for the Academy of Science Institute for Non-Ferrous Metals and Gold.
+He did not finish his studies and dropped out to work as a prospector for the Academy of Science Institute for Non-Ferrous Metals and Gold.
 He participated in a year-long research expedition to the river Kureyka near Turukhansk in the Krasnoyarsk Province.
 During this time in the taiga, Tarkovsky decided to study film.